2018 Can-Am Duels

 The 2018 Can-Am Duels were a pair of Monster Energy NASCAR Cup Series stock car races held on February 15, 2018, at Daytona International Speedway in Daytona Beach, Florida.
 Both contested over 60 laps, they were the qualifying races for the 2018 Daytona 500, and also counted as the first stage of the race, although no playoff points were awarded, the top ten in each race earn championship points as is normal in a stage.

-Report

-Background

-Daytona International Speedway, where the races will be held.

-Daytona International Speedway is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Talladega Superspeedway.
-The standard track at Daytona International Speedway is a four–turn superspeedway that is 2.5 mi long.
-The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

 Qualifying

 Alex Bowman scored the pole for the race with a time of 46.002 and a speed of 195.644 mph.